Alumni Pro Bono Opportunities Website

 On-Campus Interviews and Job Bank Postings

-If you work for an employer who does not currently recruit on-campus at Carolina Law, but would like to do so, please urge them to consider on-campus interviewing.
+If you work for an employer who does not currently recruit on-campus at Carolina Law but would like to do so, please urge them to consider on-campus interviewing.
 If you are the only Carolina Law graduate at your organization, consider volunteering to come to campus yourself to interview (we will happily coordinate your campus visit with other meetings you may have in the area, or basketball and football games!).
 Another way to recruit at Carolina Law is through a Job Bank posting, which can be seen online by UNC students and/or graduates.
 Career Development will post your job opportunity and have interested candidates submit their application materials for review.
 Depending upon the degree of interest, you may then come to campus to interview, invite them to your office, or schedule a Skype or video-conference with candidates you wish to consider.
-For assistance in making any of these arrangements, please contact Kala Glenn-Pruitt, recruiting administrator for the CDO, at 919.962.0280 or firstname.lastname@example.org.
+For assistance in making any of these arrangements, please contact Marshella Pounds, recruiting administrator for the CDO, at 919.962.0280 or firstname.lastname@example.org.

 Off Campus Interview Programs

 UNC partners with other nationally-known law schools in setting up fall interview programs in different cities around the country, giving employers who are not able to come to campus an opportunity to interview our students.
-Typically, we’re involved in programs in New York, Atlanta, Dallas, Chicago, Philadelphia, Los Angeles, Miami, and Washington, DC.
+Typically, we are involved in programs in New York, Atlanta, Dallas, Chicago, Philadelphia, Los Angeles, Miami, and Washington, DC.
 We also sponsor two spring programs in-state with the other North Carolina law schools and the North Carolina Bar Association – at the Charlotte School of Law in Charlotte and at the NC Bar Center in Cary.
-If you would like your employer to be involved in any of these programs for summer or permanent hiring, please contact Brian Lewis, assistant dean for career development, at 919.962.1023 or Brian-Lewis@unc.edu, or Kala Glenn-Pruitt, recruiting administrator for CDO, at 919.962.0280 or email@example.com.
+If you would like your employer to be involved in any of these programs for summer or permanent hiring, please contact Brian Lewis, assistant dean for career development, at 919.962.1023 or Brian-Lewis@unc.edu, or Marshella Pounds, recruiting administrator for CDO, at 919.962.0280 or email@example.com.

 One of the best ways for students to learn what it is really like to practice law in a particular area is for them to speak directly to practitioners.
 Career Night brings together first-year law students with attorneys from a wide variety of practice areas.
 This forum provides students the opportunity to learn about different areas of law while they build their professional network in an informal setting.
 In addition to sharing your experiences with the students, you will also have a chance to catch up with other UNC Law alumni.
-If you are interested in participating in this event, please contact Maria Mangano, director of career development, at 919.843.5658 or firstname.lastname@example.org or Lynn Boone, career counselor for CDO, at 919.843.7560 or email@example.com.
+If you are interested in participating in this event, please contact Maria Mangano, director of career development, at 919.843.5658 or firstname.lastname@example.org or Lynn Hudson Boone, director of diversity initiatives for CDO, at 919.843.7560 or email@example.com.

 Mock Interview Program